greenageinfo/greenageinfo.github.io/relocation/move-out.md

 # Move Out

+> [!IMPORTANT]
-Move-out process must be completed a day before the move-out.

-**All outstanding dues must be cleared before move-out.**
+> **Move-out process must be completed a day before your actual move-out date.
+All outstanding dues must be cleared before move-out.Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**

-Please note that truck movements are only allowed between 9.30AM and 6.30PM.
-Please ensure that the dues shown against the flat are cleared well in advance.
-[Settling the accounts](/info/dues) by credit/debit card in GOA office will attract bank fees.

 [Download](https://drive.google.com/file/d/1xaqn3oTt4O72uYr8ajQdaDucfSvkmNLI/) the move-out form or collect it from the GOA office in Alpine Block.

 ## Owner